Frank Jude

-Frank Jude (Gay-Bay-Aush; November 11, 1884 – May 4, 1961) was an American baseball player, who played as an outfielder in Major League Baseball.
+Frank Jude (Gay-Bay-Aush; November 11, 1884 – May 4, 1961) was an American professional baseball player, who played as an outfielder in Major League Baseball.
 He played for the Cincinnati Reds in 1906.

 Background

 Born in Libby, Minnesota on November 11, 1884, Frank Donald Jude had a European-American father and an Ojibwe mother.
 His Ojibwe name was Gay-Bay-Aush.
 He attended Carlisle Indian Industrial School, a Native American boarding school in Carlisle, Pennsylvania.